ASQL: SQL with Analytics Built In¶

 - dbt — Many ASQL features are built-in versions of dbt macro patterns

-- Kusto/KQL — Pipeline syntax at scale
+- Kusto/KQL — Pipe syntax at scale

 ASQL is experimental.
 Syntax may change.
 Feedback welcome on GitHub.